AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/2. Characters/Character outline.md

 ### Equipped items

-*Equipped* part is limited: it may only contain *maximum of 5 weapons and 5 other, combat related items* at any given time.
+*Equipped* part is limited: it may only contain *maximum of 5 weapons and 5 other, combat related items*[^4] at any given time.
 These items may be changed by the player anytime[^3] through items menu and in any way player desires.
 Note that *not every item is equipabble*.

 ### Unequipped items